discord-tickets/demo-plugin/README.md

 ## Features
 <!-- describe the features of your plugin here -->
-This plugin doesn't add anything useful, but is an example of how to create a plugin for DiscordTickets.
+This plugin doesn't add anything useful, but is an example of how to create a plugin for Discord Tickets.

 ### Commands
 <!-- list all of the commands added by your plugin here -->